-Representing seven banks in multiple districts in a patent infringement litigation brought by Intellectual Ventures involving online banking and security technology.
+Represented seven banks in multiple districts in a patent infringement litigation brought by Intellectual Ventures involving online banking and security technology.

 Represented Boston Scientific Corporation in multiple patent infringement litigations regarding medical devices including cardiovascular stents and aortic aneurysm grafts.

-Member, Kirkland & Ellis LLP New York Associates Committee (2011-2012)
+Member, New York Office Mentoring Committee

 Recipient, Kirkland & Ellis LLP Pro Bono Service Award, 2008

-PublicationsNeuron Number in the Entorhinal Cortex and CA1 in Preclinical Alzheimer's Disease, Archives in Neurology, September 2001.
+PublicationsNeuron Number in the Entorhinal Cortex and CA1 in Preclinical Alzheimer's Disease, Archives in Neurology, September 2001

 United States District Court for the Southern District of New York